Freedom of Information (FOI) requests

 If you are dissatisfied with our response, you can ask us for an internal review.
 A senior officer not previously involved with your request will take a fresh look at the case, review whether the council made the correct decision initially, and address any concerns raised.

-We aim to respond to all Internal Reviews within 20 working days.
-However, it may be necessary to extend the deadline by up to a further 20 working days where cases are complex or require consultation with third parties.
-If that is the case, you will be informed, and a new deadline will be confirmed (which will not exceed a total of 40 working days).
+We aim to respond to all internal reviews within 20 working days.
+Where cases are complex or require consultation with third parties it may be necessary to extend the deadline by up to a further 20 working days.
+If that is the case, we will tell you and confirm a new deadline (which will not exceed a total of 40 working days).

 If you are not satisfied with the outcome of the Internal Review, you can then complain to the Information Commissioner.